 That was a quote made by a French manager, straight after the 1973 oil crisis.

-He’s kind of right of course.
-Everything can, quite easily, change tomorrow.
+He’s right, of course.
+Everything can change tomorrow.
 We’re living in a world where we see changes every day.
-Ground-breaking technology, product innovations, medical breakthroughs, economic globalization.
-Things change.
-I can’t argue with that.
+Ground-breaking technology, product innovations, and medical breakthroughs.

 But does that mean “planning is imbecilic” though?